How to wear a suit vest with style?

 Contemporary look dark gray vest

-This type of more contemporary design gives a completely different character to the vest, usually more formal.
+This more contemporary type of design gives a completely different character to the waistcoat, which is usually more formal.

 We move on to the second determining point: the material.

-A vest is usually constructed in two parts.
-The back is often in viscose or silk .
-We also note the presence of a martingale allowing you to bend it as you wish, if it were to lack hold.
+A vest is usually made of two parts.
+The back is often made of viscose or silk .
+There is also a martingale that allows you to cinch it as you wish, if it becomes too loose.

-As I told you previously, it is worn fitted and closed.
-It is a piece intended to shape the torso: in order to ensure optimal air circulation and avoid losing three liters of water each time you wear it, choose natural materials .
+As I told you before, it is worn fitted and closed.
+It is a piece that is intended to shape the torso: in order to ensure optimal air circulation and avoid losing three liters of water each time you wear it, favor natural materials .

-I advise you to focus on slightly rough wool, velvet, tweed, cotton or even silk.
+I recommend focusing on slightly rough wool, velvet, tweed, cotton or even silk.

-When it comes to choosing the material, think about what you want to use it for!
+When it comes to choosing the material, think about how you want to use it!
 Play with textures , which will add even more character to your room.

 The vest has more of a formal connotation in the collective imagination, but nothing prevents it from being included in a more workwear or casual look .
-Choose materials with a raw appearance in this case.
-For example, we can imagine a tweed vest worn over a flannel shirt, with raw denim and a pair of boots that have seen a bit of wear...
+Choose materials with a raw look in this case.
+For example, we can imagine a tweed vest worn over a flannel shirt, with raw denim and a pair of boots that have lived a little...

-Except for the three-pieces suit , we assume it as an integral element of the outfit.
+With the exception of the three-piece suit , it is considered an integral part of the outfit.

-We love it above all for the structure it brings to the silhouette, and its elegance that we can have fun shifting.
+We love it especially for the structure it brings to the silhouette, and its elegance that we can have fun shifting.

 You'll see, it's not that complicated!